stl-project/stl-web/faqs.md

 ---
 permalink: /faqs
-title: STL - FAQs
+title: Spread.the.Love - FAQs
 layout: faq
 ---

-## FAQs - Spread the Love
+## FAQs Spread the Love
 <hr/>

 [*Angry people click more*](https://en.wikipedia.org/wiki/Rage_farming) has become the motto of social media conglomerates.
 Social media has become a machinary producing angry people: the more anger, the more clicks, the more advertising sold, until it all spirals out-of-control.